josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/appVisDesign.md

 Note: Try to avoid using the u tag when it could be confused for a link.
 Anchor tags also have a default underlined formatting.

+# Applied Visual Design: Use the em Tag to Italicize Text
+To emphasize text, you can use the em tag.
+This displays text as italicized, as the browser applies the CSS of font-style: italic; to the element.

+Wrap an em tag around the contents of the paragraph tag to give it emphasis.